 - a.
-Be elevated on a permanent foundation, as described in Section 5-6.H.1.b., such that the lowest floor (including basement) of the manufactured home is at least one foot above the base flood elevation utilizing information obtained pursuant to Section 5-3.H.1.b.; Section 5-5.B; or Section 5-8.D.; and - b.
-Meet the anchoring requirements of Section 5-6.H.1.c. - I. Recreational Vehicles Recreational Vehicles located within: - 1.
-Zones A1-30 shall either: - a.
-Be on the site for fewer than 180 consecutive days,
+Be elevated on a permanent foundation, as described in Section 5-6.H.1.b., such that the lowest floor (including basement) of the manufactured home is at least one (1) foot above the base flood elevation utilizing information obtained pursuant to Section 5-3.H.1.b.(1); Section 5-5.B; or Section 5-8.D.; and b. in the absence of all data as described in Section 6.
+I.J.2.a., to at least two feet above the highest adjacent grade to the structure; and, - c.
+Meet the anchoring requirements of Section 5-6.JH.1.c.